Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.DataMovement/KnownIssues.md

 **There is no support for copying client-side encrypted blobs.** Since client-side encryption is built on blob metadata, the necessary information to decrypt the blob will not be transferred in a service-to-service copy.
 Azure.Storage.Blobs will not be able to decrypt the copied blob.
 If that metadata is lost, your blob contents will be lost forever.

+### BlobFuse support

+BlobFuse uses custom blob metadata to manage it's directory structure.
+That metadata will currently be lost on a service to service copy.

 ## Blob HNS Support

 There is currently no explicit support for Azure Blob Storage accounts with hierarchichal namespace enabled.
 This can manifest in unexpected errors with some transfers of multi-level directories.
 Single blob transfers and transfers of directories with no subdirectories should be unaffected by this lack of support.